 Figures 5 and 6 above provide consistent evidence that women hold a stronger preference than men for in-person instruction.
 This preference for in-person lectures may affect women's overall course attendance rate-those who are assigned to more online lectures may end up attending fewer lectures.
-To directly test this, we asked students in the endline survey whether they attended any lectures during the semester, for each course they are enrolled in.
-79% of students report that they attended at least one lecture of all the courses; 10% of students did not attend any lectures of any course; and the other 11% attended at least one lecture of some of the courses.
+To directly test this, we asked students in the endline survey whether they attended any lectures at all during the semester, for each course they were enrolled in.
+The majority of students, 79%, report that they attended at least one lecture of all the courses; 10% of students did not attend any lectures of any course; and the other 11% attended at least one lecture of some of the courses.